wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 1.5.6 =
+* Removed use of nonces and purely using 30 minute key for unlocking emails.
+* Fixed bug that caused admin emails to not get emailed when requesting unlocking email.
+* Fixed minor issue with undefined array in issues loop.

 = 1.5.5 =
 * Added ability for admin's to unlock login and unblock their IP addresses if they're accidentally locked out by the firewall or login security.
 Uses two security tokens to prevent abuse.
 * Admins can now also disable firewall and login security from the unlock-me email, just in case of emergency.